-Wind onshore, wind offshore and solar PV.
+Wind onshore, wind offshore and solar PV

-Wind (onshore and offshore) and solar PV technologies are key components of the future decarbonized energy mix and therefore play a pivotal role in the development of the scenario storylines.
+Wind (onshore and offshore) and solar PV technologies are key components of the future decarbonised energy mix and therefore play a pivotal role in the development of the scenario storylines.

-From a modelling perspective, investments in these technologies are available based on annualized cost assumptions and strongly depends on electricity demand level (including electricity for P2X).
+From a modelling perspective, the deployment of these technologies will result from an investment loop using the below updated ranges as boundary conditions and annualized cost assumptions.
+The results will strongly depend on electricity demand level (including electricity for P2X).
 Apart from these cost assumptions, the geographical investment decisions are further driven by technology and country specific Climate Data.
 For instance, where offshore wind is not an option due to a lack of coast line or policy measure, the model will naturally not invest in this option.
 This boundary is reflected in either conditions given by TSOs or the climate data.